 West Lindsey

 § This page gives an overview of the West Lindsey local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ West Lindsey covers a large part of Lincolnshire stretching from the River Trent in the west to the Lincolnshire Wolds in the east.
 Gainsborough, its main town, sits on the Trent and is home to Gainsborough Old Hall, a medieval manor.
 The district includes Market Rasen, known for its racecourse, and Caistor, a historic town with Roman origins.
 Much of the landscape is agricultural, interspersed with Wolds villages and scenic countryside.
 The mix of historic market centres, riverside communities, and rural landscapes makes West Lindsey a district with deep heritage and varied scenery.

-The administrative boundary of West Lindsey can be viewed on OpenStreetMap: District Boundary of West Lindsey.
+The administrative boundary of West Lindsey can also be viewed on OpenStreetMap: District Boundary of West Lindsey.

 Key Facts about West Lindsey